<< Back to Care Sheets

 nothing to worry about.

-Eggs - Up to 4 weeks after a successful mating the female will lay
+Eggs - Up to 4 weeks after a successful mating the female

-filled with moist but not saturated bed-a-beast.
+the humid hide filled with moist but not saturated bed-a-beast.

 Incubation - After being laid the eggs need to be removed and placed